jwworth/resources/README.md

 Every blog post and article has helped hone my skills and refine my taste as a growing developer.

-If you'd like your project included here, please contact me!

 _311 resources and counting..._

 ---